 The emissions reduction aligns with the generation cost outcomes.
 As the base case leads to the over-scheduling of peaking (thermal) generation.
-Notably, savings of up to 0.5 million tonnes of $CO_2$ per annum, or \$514 and \$720 million on an NPV basis, are realised in the reform cases.
+Notably, savings of up to 0.25 million tonnes of $CO_2$ per annum, or \$325 and \$423 million on an NPV basis, are realised in the reform cases.
 This reduction represents approximately 0.8% of the total modelled NEM emissions.
-The cost assessment of the emissions reduction has been based on the NSW Government's carbon value and is intended to be replaced with the Commonwealth Government's Value of Emission Reductions if and when it becomes available.
+The cost assessment of the emissions reduction has been based on the official interim Value of Emissions Reduction.